 The NKT recommend ‘holding virtuous objects (thoughts or images) in your mind’ until this becomes more of an automatic habit through practice.
-NKT classes aim to teach people how to control their attention so that negative thoughts (delusions) cannot enter their experience, or are ‘transformed’ immediately into more positive or wise ones.
+NKT classes aim to teach people how to control their attention so that negative thoughts (delusions) cannot enter their experience (thought-stopping), or are ‘transformed’ immediately into more positive or wise ones.

 Is it even possible to suppress or transform negative minds?